-1 Sample Material required Methods Respiratory Nasopharyngea I Swab (NPS) A NPS is the optimal upper respiratory tract specimen collection method.
+Sample Material required Methods Mouth swabs in VTM Copan FLOQSwab (flocked swabs) in UTM For HSV, enterovirus and VZV within any vesicle lesions or ulcers or inflamed areas - swab the ulcer or vesicle For measles, mumps and rubella - ensure the swab is soaked in saliva [see saliva in VTM below] A tongue depressor or spatula may be helpful to aid vision and avoid contamination from other parts of the mouth.
+Place the swab in the VTM.
+Respiratory Nasopharyngeal Swab (NPS) A NPS is the optimal upper respiratory tract specimen collection method.
 However, such specimens cannot be collected from infants and many older patients may not allow an NP specimen to be collected.
-Copan FLOQSwab (flocked swabs) in UTM (red-topped) or Virocult swab in VTM (green-topped) Virocult swab in VTM (green-topped) Image: Coped state of the s Tilt patient's head back 70 degrees.
+Copan FLOQSwab (flocked swabs) in UTM Tilt patient's head back 70 degrees.
 Insert swab into nostril Swab should reach depth equal to distance from nostrils to outer opening of the ear.
 Leave swab in place for several seconds to absorb secretions.
 Slowly remove swab while rotating it.
 (Swab both nostrils with same swab.)
 Place tip of swab into sterile viral transport media tube and snap/cut off the applicator stick.
-Respiratory Nasopharyngea I Aspirate (NPA) or Nasal Aspirate Note: NPA may not be possible to conduct in infants Suction pump, sterile suction catheter (usually size 10, smaller for infants) 15 mL or 30 mL sterile universal container Traps containing a specimen should be sealed using a loop of tubing Attach catheter to suction apparatus.
+Respiratory Nasopharyngeal Aspirate (NPA) or Nasal Aspirate Note: NPA may not be possible to conduct ir infants Attach catheter to suction apparatus.
 Tilt patient's head back 70 degrees.
 Insert catheter into nostril.
 Catheter should reach depth equal to distance from nostrils to outer opening of ear.
 Stop when you feel a resistance (you have reached the posterior nasopharynx).
 Begin gentle suction.
 Catheter should remain in nasopharynx no longer than 10 seconds.
 Remove catheter while rotating it gently.
 Traps containing a specimen should be sealed by the permanent cap.
 Please do not use the tubing cap itself to seal the tube (because this invariably leaks in transit).